schmidb/AI-EAF/README.md

 ## Why This Framework Matters Now
 Artificial intelligence is advancing at an **unprecedented pace**, fundamentally altering the landscape of software engineering.
 Eric Schmidt, former CEO of Google, recently warned that within "three to five years," researchers may achieve **artificial general intelligence (AGI)**, leading to AI systems that "won't have to listen to us anymore". [https://futurism.com/the-byte/former-google-ceo-ai-escape-humans](https://futurism.com/the-byte/former-google-ceo-ai-escape-humans)

 This projection underscores the **critical need** for organizations to proactively transform their engineering practices.
-The AI-EAF provides a structured approach to navigate this **radical transformation**, ensuring that organizations are prepared for a future where AI may **largely replace traditional engineering roles**.
+The AI-EAF provides a structured and adaptable approach to navigate this **radical transformation**, ensuring that organizations are prepared for a future where AI may **largely replace traditional engineering roles**.

 By adopting the AI-EAF, organizations can position themselves to harness the **benefits of AI** while managing the **profound workforce and organizational changes** that will accompany this transition.